 For more information about what you need to apply for food stamps, download our free guide.

-How to Apply for Food Stamps Online in Florida
+Applying for Food Stamps Online in Florida

 Florida residents may choose to apply for food stamps online through the state’s online portal system.
 In order to complete the application, you will need to create an account so that you may access the application again in the future.
 Your account will include a user ID and a password.

 When you begin your food stamp application online, simply indicate that you are beginning a new application.
 If you do not finish your application, you may return to it at another time.
 In that case, you would indicate that you are finishing an application that you have already started when you return to the food stamps online portal.